LeftofZen/Odyssey/README.md

-# MonogameTest1
+# Odyssey
-Test for syncing in VS

-PS I wanna make a game
+A top-down 2d action-rpg I've always wanted to make